Search Icon

 More prescription ranitidine recalled from shelves

-Your browser does not support the video tag.
 By Anna Smith The Medicines and Healthcare Regulatory Agency (MHRA) has issued a drug alert, as Creo Pharma Limited and Tillomed Laboratories have recalled their unexpired stock of prescription-only ranitidine.
-GSK’s formulation of the drug, called Zantac and used for heartburn and stomach ulcers, was recalled in the […]
+GSK’s formulation of the drug, called Zantac and used for heartburn and stomach ulcers, was recalled in the USA last month after the US Food and […]

 Close Icon